M-Lenczyk/ApacheArrowFlightODBC/README.md

 This document provides means for installation and configuration of the test environment and a short introduction to used technologies, modules and how they work.

 DISCLAIMER:
-This project is not yet finished and some key components are still WIP.
+This project is not yet finished and some key components are still work in progress.

 It is highly recommended to get familiar with the references listed at end of this document.